-The first 2020 Chevrolet Corvette just rolled off the production line, marking a new and completely different generation of the car.
-Here’s what makes it historic.
+The National Corvette Museum will soon let drivers take the historic 2020 Chevrolet Corvette on its racetrack for as low as $300.
+Here’s what makes the car so special.

 - Visit Business Insider’s homepage for more stories.

-After a delay blamed on the United Auto Workers strike late last year, Chevrolet began manufacturing the 2020 Chevrolet Corvette this week at General Motors’ plant in Bowling Green, Kentucky.
-The first new model – which sold for $3 million at a charity auction last month – rolled off the production line on February 3.
+The sessions are available at the museum’s racetrack near it and the Corvette assembly plant in Bowling Green, where participants will get to drive the 3.2-mile, 23-turn road course on site.
+There are two options, depending on a person’s budget: the “Corvette Touring Laps,” which go for $299 and include four laps on the track in a lead-follow session, and the more involved “Corvette Experience,” which goes for $799 and includes classroom instruction, lead-follow track time, lunch, and a guided VIP tour of the museum.

+The first listed date for the $799 option is March 26, meaning the museum expects to have at least a few cars in its possession by then.

-The 2020 Corvette Stingray – the eighth generation of the sports car – is the first full redesign of the car since the C7 was unveiled in 2013.
+The 2020 Corvette Stingray – the eighth generation of the sports car, hence the “C8” moniker – is the first full redesign of the car since the C7 was unveiled in 2013.
 The new mid-engined model was officially announced midway through 2019, and we’ve been eagerly awaiting the first production models ever since.

 The C8 Corvette represents several firsts for the iconic sports car, some of which have been in the works for decades.
 Scroll down to learn what makes the latest ‘Vette so special.